joshualmitchell/joshualmitchell.github.io/_posts/2018-01-04-to-potential-employers.md

 My current GPA is a __3.50__, and I'm scheduled to graduate in the Spring of 2019.

 *Previously*, I obtained a __Bachelor of Science (B.S.)__ in __Computer Science__ at __Texas State University__ with a __3.63__ GPA in the Spring of 2016.

+## Career Experience

+Since __August 2017__ (about 5 months so far), I've been a __Graduate Instructional Assistant__ (a TA, essentially) for the __Mathematics Department__ at __Texas State University__.
+In Fall 2017 I taught a Pre-Calculus lab, and in Spring 2018 I expect to teach a Calculus I lab (although, that's subject to change).
+Responsibilities include lecturing on course content and developing, administering, and grading homework assignments and quizzes.

+From __June 2016 to August 2017__ (1 year, 3 months), I was a __Software Developer__ at __General Motors Company (GMC)__.
+I was part of a team that developed a new mobile-first web application for factory workers in 60+ factories to keep track of parts on assembly lines.
+Some specific contributions included writing unit tests for the Java backend (specifically: bringing code coverage up to ~90%-95%), and later adding Angular.js routes and pages to the front end.

+From __September 2015 to May 2016__ (9 months), I was a __Co-Op Software Engineer__ (an intern, essentially) at __International Business Machines (IBM) Corporation__.
+I was part of a team of six co-op software engineers that worked with mostly back-end and mobile technologies (Node.js, Angular.js, HTML/CSS/JS, and the Ionic framework, specifically).
+Our main focus was to help redesign a mobile application that supplied the user with updates about the status of various servers and sent notifications in the event of any changes.